 There are regular connections from Koh Chang to Bangkok – either the city, or the international airport.
 There are two pick up times in Koh Chang – from 8 am or from 1 pm (the pick up time depends on the location).
 The ride costs around 850 Baht and includes the ferry ticket.
 It takes overall 8 hours to get to Bangkok international airport.

 The same companies operate from Bangkok to Koh Chang.
 The best way to organize the transfer is enquiring at the hotel or the hostel as they usually know the companies that run and the schedule.
+The good news is that you can now book your transfer from Bangkok to Koh Chang online here.

 Getting around Koh Chang